scottj1426/learn-git/README.md

 ### Summary

-In this step we will create a repository on GitHUB.
+In this step we will create a repository on GitHub.

 ### Instructions